UCLALibrary/research-tips/_tutorials/2009-12-31-research-planner.markdown

 <h3 class="mt-3">Give it a try:</h3>

-<p ><a href="https://docs.google.com/spreadsheets/d/1lbyfLTPHUQWUuQWYNh9sEMSVeTSsIl3hIvTGUmmjA68/copy" target="_blank">Open up the planner</a> and follow the instructions to make a copy into your Drive:
+Click the button below to make a copy of the planner into your Drive:

-<a class="btn" href="https://bit.ly/copy-the-paper-planner" target="_blank" role="button">Copy the paper planner</a>
+<a class="btn btn-primary btn-block my-1" href="https://bit.ly/copy-the-paper-planner" target="_blank" role="button">Copy the paper planner</a>

 <p >Input the due date of one of your upcoming assignments and get started!</p>
 <h4>Writing a paper for the <a href="https://uclausj.weebly.com/">undergraduate science journal</a>?
 We have a special planner for you!</h4>